polifonia-project/stories/Paul: Organ Advisor/Paul#2_ResourceReliability.md

 ## Competency questions

-CQ6: Is XX fact reliable?
-What are the sources of XX fact?
+CQ42: What are the sources for fact X?

 ## Resources